 Talk to a coach or reach out to the team's Registrar at registrar@saintignatiuschicagorowing.org.

-Registration for the 2024 Fall season for new/returning rowers will open August 18!
+Registration for the 2024 Spring season for new/returning rowers will open January 23!
 Please click on the link to the right to get started.
-The Fall Season will begin on Monday, August 19 at the Eleanor Boathouse, 2828 S. Eleanor Street, Chicago IL.
+The Spring Season will begin on Monday, February 26.
+Most likely we will start the season indoors in the new SICP athletic building at 1055 West Roosevelt Road.
+When the weather warms up, we will move to the Eleanor Boathouse at Park #571, 2828 S. Eleanor Street, Chicago IL.

-Please contact JP Ramirez at registrar@saintignatiuschicagorowing.org with any questions.
+Please contact Janet Smith at registrar@saintignatiuschicagorowing.org with any questions.